 - Balloon mortgage rates are typically higher: Typically, if you allow the borrower only to make interest payments on the loan, you can compensate for the lower monthly payment by charging a higher interest rate.

 - You’ll receive payment sooner: Often, people will shy away from owner financing scenarios because they don’t want to have to act like a bank for the next 30 years.
 Adding a balloon payment to a mortgage note allows you to cut down on the amount of time before your loan is repaid in full.

 - You can sell a balloon note: If you don’t want to have to wait until a balloon payment comes due to receive your lump sum payment, it is possible to sell a real estate note with a balloon payment.

 - They come with more repayment risk: Of course, there is always the possibility that your borrower will not be able to make the balloon payment when it comes due.
 That’s why it’s especially important to vet any potential borrower if you’re considering this type of loan.

 Should I consider a balloon loan?

 At the end of the day, though balloon loans aren’t commonplace anymore, they can be used in certain financial situations.
 Particularly as a seller, balloon payments can be an advantageous feature to include in a home loan.
-However, like any financial arrangement, this type of loan does come with its own advantages and disadvantages, so you’ll want to be sure to do your research before signing any legally-binding documents.
+However, like any financial arrangement, this type of loan has its advantages and disadvantages, so you’ll want to be sure to do your research before signing any legally binding documents.